Itokiana/One-Punch-Deploy/README.md

 This is an project who help to deploy **ruby on application** easly.
 You specify your version of your environment and it install automatically for you with **CLI interaction**.
 It deploy your rails application with nginx using **reverse-proxy**.

-There are the list of technologies who will be installed:
+There are the list of technologies who will be install:

  - **curl**
  - **Git**